 Culture & Climate: Shining the Light

-In order to develop a clear picture of our students' post-pandemic needs, we administered a Climate and Culture Survey in the Spring of 2022.
-Our intention was to obtain a snapshot of their thoughts and feelings coming out of this most unusual time in their lives.
+In the Spring of 2022, Hunterdon Central administered a Culture and Climate survey to our students, in order to develop a clear picture of their post-pandemic needs.
+Our intention was to obtain a snapshot of their thoughts and feelings coming out of a most unusual time in their lives.

 The survey that we created was based on the New Jersey School Climate Survey and also included specific themes which were of particular interest to the Board of Education, specifically themes related to bias and racism.